jessebmiller/fern/design-thoughts.md

 are rather personal computing configurations that you have found you want to get to frequently enough to describe them in code and name them.

+## Security

+Security should be built in from the beginning, Encryption should be handeled without giving the user much room to shoot themselves in the foot.

+It's worth annoying experts quite a bit in order to make it safe and accessible to non-expert computer users.
+Expertise in using fern, that all users who stick with it will get should naturally and transparently translate to good safe security practices.

+## Interface

+Rough list of things we might want fern to be able to do

+* List and search available positions
+* Create new positions
+* Edit existing positions
+* Save the state of a position
+* Arrange existing positions (execute them, set them up..)
+  * This is the part where fern makes sure you have Chrome installed and opens with all the tabs the position states
+  * or clones the git repo where it's suposed to and opens it with emacs

+## Parameterized positions

+It's probably useful to have a system that allows generalized positions to be parameterized, like a GitHub general position that can be instantiated with the users different repos kept on GitHub.